Takashiidobe/notes/src/books/designing-data-intensive-applications/storage-and-retrieval.md

 ## Column-Oriented Storage

-Let\'s say we want to query a table for lots of rows but only a few columns; say all purchases in 2013.
+Let's say we want to query a table for lots of rows but only a few columns; say all purchases in 2013.

-We\'ll need the date, the product_sk, the quantity, and price.
+We'll need the date, the product_sk, the quantity, and price.
 How would we do this efficiently?

-In most RDBMS\', data is stored by row.
+In most RDBMS', data is stored by row.
 That means that filtering data that is indexed is slow, as the engine must read the whole row into memory before parsing and filtering it.